Best Strategies to Protect Your Home & Loved Ones

 Be observant of your surroundings

-• be aware of suspicious activity
+- Be aware of suspicious activity.

 Be wary of people that come to your door

-• People can still be mugged, burglarized, and attacked simply by opening the door to a stranger.
+- People can still be mugged, burglarized, and attacked simply by opening the door to a stranger.

-Teach children
+Teach children to

-• to never open the door to a stranger.
+- Never open the door to strangers.

 Create a home invasion protocol

-• Teach how to use the security alarm and panic button.
+- Ensure everyone knows how to use the security alarm and panic button.

 Choose a weapon for self-defense and know how to use it

-Know your neighbors by name
+Know your neighbors

 Zip Your Lips